Battle of the Trebia: Early stages

-The terrain between the Carthaginian camp and the Trebia was a unwooded flood plain, where it was apparently impossible to stage an ambush.
-Hannibal however, had Mago (a Carthaginian general and one of Hannibal's younger brothers) take 1,000 cavalry and 1,000 infantry during the night to the south of where he intended to fight the battle and secret themselves in an old watercourse full of brush.
+The terrain between the Carthaginian camp and the Trebia was an unwooded flood plain, where it was apparently impossible to stage an ambush.
+Hannibal, however, had his younger brother Mago take 1,000 cavalry and 1,000 infantry during the night to the south of where he intended to fight the battle and secrete themselves in an old watercourse full of brush.

 The next morning, either 22 or 23 December, was cold and snowy.
 Shortly before daybreak Hannibal sent his Numidian cavalry across the river to force back the Roman pickets and provoke a fight.
 Meanwhile, the rest of his army ate an early breakfast and prepared for battle.
 When the Numidians appeared Sempronius ordered out all of his cavalry to chase them off.
 Polybius writes "the Numidians easily scattered and retreated, but afterwards wheeled round and attacked with great daring—these being their peculiar tactics."
-The confrontation broke down into a wheeling mass of cavalry, but with the Numidians refusing to withdraw, Sempronius promptly ordered out first his 6,000 velites and then his whole army.
-He was so eager to give battle that few, if any, of them had eaten breakfast.
+The confrontation broke down into a wheeling mass of cavalry, but with the Numidians refusing to withdraw, Sempronius promptly ordered out first his 6,000 velites and then his whole army; he was so eager to give battle that few, if any, of the Romans had eaten breakfast.
 The Numidians withdrew slowly and Sempronius pushed his whole army after them, in three columns, each 4 km long, through the icy waters of the Trebia, which was running chest-high.
-The Romans were met by the Carthaginian light infantry; behind them the entire Carthaginian army forming up for battle.
+The Romans were met by the Carthaginian light infantry; behind them the entire Carthaginian army was forming up for battle.
 The Romans also organised themselves in battle formation and advanced.

 The cavalry of both sides fell back to their positions on the wings.
-The large number of light infantry in each army – entirely javelinmen for the Romans, a mixture of javelinmen and slingers from the Balearics for the Carthaginians – skirmished between the main armies.
+The large number of light infantry in each army – entirely javelin-men for the Romans, a mixture of javelin-men and slingers from the Balearics for the Carthaginians – skirmished between the main armies.
 The Roman velites had used many of their javelins against the Carthaginian cavalry, while the Carthaginian skirmishers were fully supplied, and the slingers among the Carthaginians outranged the velites by some distance.
 As opposed to their opponents, the velites were unfed, and also tired and cold from having forded the Trebia.
 For these reasons the Carthaginians got the better of the initial skirmishing and drove the velites back through the gaps in their supporting heavy infantry.
 The Carthaginian light infantry then moved towards the flanks of their army and harassed the Roman cavalry with their missiles, before finally falling back behind their own cavalry as the gap between the armies closed.